 Is your dog picky about the food he or she eats?
-It can be frustrating trying to get a pup to eat when they turn their noses up at each meal.
-If you are dealing with this problem, you are certainly not alone.
+While my own dogs would gobble up anything I put in their food bowl, I know a lot of pet parents who gets frustrated trying to get a pup to eat when they turn their noses up at each meal.

-Getting your dog to finish his food can be frustrating.
-Thankfully, there are some delicious dog food topper options you can add.
-These toppings entice your dog to finish every bite.
+Getting your canine companion to finish his food can be frustrating.
+Thankfully, there are some delicious dog food topper options you can add to your dog’s meals.
+These toppings entice your furry friend to finish every bite.

 Delicious Single-Ingredient Homemade Dog Food Topper Ideas